Does it make sense to use LLMs for learning?

 As such, using an LLM for deliberately generic suggestion might look something like this:

-- New topic I want to learn -> consult LLM for jargon/technical term/first leads (unless I already have some leads)
+1. New topic I want to learn -> consult LLM for jargon/technical term/first leads (unless I already have some leads)

-- Jargon/leads -> search engine for finding resources made by other humans
+2. Jargon/leads -> search engine for finding resources made by other humans

-- Human-resources -> LLM for additional explanation (if human explanation not sufficient)
+3. Human-resources -> LLM for additional explanation (if human explanation not sufficient)

-I use the term “deliberately generic suggestion” to make it less confusable to how many people use LLMs: as a tailored recommendation system.
+I chose the term “deliberately generic suggestion” to make it less confusable to how many people use LLMs: as a tailored recommendation system.
 For example, if you take the idea of deliberately generic suggestion seriously, you wouldn’t ask an LLM for music suggestions or gift ideas.
-That is because the LLM is most useful when the suggestion you are looking for is specifically a generic one, like asking what technologies could be used to solve an engineering problem with x,y,z characteristics.
+That is because the LLM is most useful when the suggestion you are looking for is specifically a generic one; like asking what technologies could be used to solve an engineering problem with x,y,z characteristics.
 It’s just giving you a starting point for when you don’t know where to start.
 Again, what’s key to understand is that we’re not actually taking the suggestions themselves at face value e.g. the specific technology suggested for our engineering problem.
 It really is just the starting point for the research we’ll do to figure out how we can solve the problem.
+Being a deliberately generic suggestion engine essentially means taking your input and re-expressing it in generic language for that setting.
+Tailored explanations in the teaching example are thus another version of deliberately generic suggestion - it’s rephrasing inputs to match a different setting.
+This makes LLMs useful as a kind of very flexible and fuzzy kind of auto-complete - a task well suited to a model of its nature.
+Viewing LLMs as some kind of fuzzy auto-complete probably appears less abstract than the idea of a deliberately generic suggestion, but I think it invites misunderstanding because I am not suggesting auto-complete like use, which is more about saving key-strokes than the suggestion of research leads.

 Maybe a better way?

 So is complete abstention desirable because of the risk that I jeopardize my learning?
-I don’t think so.
+Perhaps not.
 For one, getting any feedback on your learning is going to be usually better than no feedback.
 The critical question is when this LLM feedback is actually worth it.
 I think the convenience of LLMs largely gets in the way of rationally answering this question, since from my previous argumentation it should be obvious that I think LLM use is most clearly a net-gain in the absence of better alternatives.
 This implies use as a last resort - completely counter to how many people use LLMs.

 If you buy my point that LLMs are best used for deliberately generic suggestion in the absence of better alternatives, and that the convenience of LLMs gets in the way of us actually using them this way, then it seems logical to me as a first remedy to really only use a model you can run on your device.
 Here’s why:

-- Models that you can run on-device are naturally smaller, and thus “dumber”, meaning they will serve still serve their purpose as a last resort and a generic suggestion engine, while reducing how tempting they are as cognitive outsourcers.
+• Models that you can run on-device are naturally smaller, and thus “dumber”, meaning they will serve still serve their purpose as a last resort and a generic suggestion engine, while reducing how tempting they are as cognitive outsourcers.

-- Using a model that you can run on your device means choosing a model that is publicly available, meaning it cannot be remotely enshittified with ads, usage limits, aggressive telemetry etc.; better enabling you to use and tailor the model in a genuinely productive way.
+• Using a model that you can run on your device means choosing a model that is publicly available, meaning it cannot be remotely enshittified with ads, usage limits, aggressive telemetry etc.; better enabling you to use and tailor the model in a genuinely productive way.

-The problem with this remedy is that sometimes you’ll hit a wall, and even your last-resort LLM is not giving you anything that’s helpful.
+The problem with this remedy is that sometimes you’ll hit a wall, and even your self-hosted, last-resort generic suggestion LLM is not giving you anything that’s helpful.
 When that happens, one of course begins to wonder whether a more capable LLM would have been able to offer something to break through that wall.
 Of course, if the problem is that hard for you - should you be trying to solve it with an LLM in the first place?
 Probably it would be wiser to do some studying.
 But for now, let’s just recognize that if you’re in a rush to solve this difficult problem quickly, the temptation to go back to a commercial model advertised as being “PhD-level” is now greater than ever.

 Taking this inevitability into account, the new decision process for learning in the age of chatbots might look something like this:

-- (If needed) use LLM to get a generic overview of key terms and problems
+1. (If needed) use LLM to get a generic overview of key terms and problems

-- Use human content to to deep dive and get as far as you can
+2. Use human content to to deep dive and get as far as you can

-- Use self-hosted LLM for explanations if human explanations aren’t helping anymore
+3. Use self-hosted LLM for explanations if human explanations aren’t helping anymore

-- Use a commercial LLM if you’re extremely stuck and out of options
+4. Use a commercial LLM if you’re extremely stuck and out of options

 I believe this re-balances the incentive structure quite a bit towards learning over convenience.
 Key to this is recognizing that the LLM is only providing a suggestion, not and answer; internalizing that the output will be associated with the input rather than be causally linked, which is why the output can only be understood to be a generic suggestion.